Medication Therapy Management

 How You Qualify for the Program

-CarePlus determines eligibility monthly, by looking at your medication claims information.
+CarePlus determines monthly eligibility by looking at your medication claims information.
 To qualify for the MTM program, you must meet all three of the following criteria:

 AND